cnelson0641/BGVTakeHome/README.md

 - Reboot (because Windows)

 ## Build and Run
-- Open new PowerShell session and verify dotnet 6.0 is installed
-  > dotnet --list-sdks
-- Change directories to RoomCharges
-  > cd RoomCharges
-- Build the project
-  > dotnet build
-- Set the Mailgun API key env var
+- Edit the gitignored file MAILGUN_API_KEY.txt with your api key
+- Run the application, which runs a webserver at https://localhost:5001/
-  > $env:MAILGUN_API_KEY='value'
+  > cmd.exe /c app_driver.cmd
-- Run the app
+- Run the tests, which currently test the email functionality
-  > dotnet run
+  > cmd.exe /c app_driver.cmd

 ## Test email service
 - Open PowerShell session and set the MailGun API Key